karol-dubas/MultithreadingCSharp/README.md

 # Questions / TODO

-1. What happens if `Task.WhenAny` or `Task.WhenAll` returns the first completed task and the next task throws an exception?

-2. `Task.WhenAll/WhenAny` exceptions
-   When `Task.WhenAll/WhenAny` are awaited it ensures that if any task failed within method, the exception will be propagated back to the calling context.

-3. `Task.WhenAll` exceptions and `Parallel` [link](https://code-maze.com/csharp-execute-multiple-tasks-asynchronously/)

-4. Is async method with no await started like Task.Run?
+1. Is async method with no await started like Task.Run?

    ```cs
    using var cts = new CancellationTokenSource();